Dr Tom Webb

 Committee Member, British Ecological Society Special Interest Group in Macroecology

-The majority of my teaching is focused around research-intensive modules, especially as a supervisor of research projects and dissertations in Level 3, and as a Level 4 supervisor.
+The majority of my teaching is focused around research-intensive modules, especially as a supervisor of research Projects (APS330) and Dissertations (APS331) in Level 3, and as a Level 4 supervisor.
 Project students can contribute directly to my primary research on large-scale patterns and trends in marine biodiversity.
 For instance, recent students have worked on diversity in temperate and tropical fish communities, and on scaling of space use and timing of breeding in seabirds.
 I run the Level 3 course APS349 (Conservation Issues and Management), lecturing on marine conservation, conservation in the anthropocene, and conservation conflicts as well as running a coursework option on marine spatial planning.
 I also take tutorials at Levels 1 and 2.

 My work on marine biodiversity and macroecology relies on the existence of large databases collected by many individuals, but key existing collaborations and interactions involve: